textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 lot of discipline to go back and write about something you already understand thoroughly.

-Anyhow, I'm going to set aside an hour or so (in retrospect, hahahaha) to actually focus on coding, exploring, and figuring things out, and only start writing this blog entry when I'm ready to start over and document what I learned.
+Anyhow, I'm going to set aside an hour or so (having a laugh, in retrospect) to actually focus on coding, exploring, and figuring things out, and only start writing this blog entry when I'm ready to start over and document what I learned.
 When I say start over, I truly mean that.
 I'm going to do this